cabforum/forum/SMCWG-charter.md

       duly authorized or licensed to conduct audits according to the relevant audit criteria or attestation scheme used.

    In addition, the Certificate Issuer MUST actively issue S/MIME certificates that are treated as valid by at least one Certificate Consumer that produces a mail user agent or email service provider that processes S/MIME certificates.

-2. A Certificate Consumer eligible for voting membership in the SMCWG must produce and maintain a mail user agent (web-based or application based) or email service provider that processes S/MIME certificates.
+2. A Certificate Consumer eligible for voting membership in the SMCWG must produce and maintain a mail user agent (web-based or application based) or an email service provider that processes S/MIME certificates.

 The SMCWG SHALL allow participation by Associate Members and Interested Parties, whose qualifications and privileges are set forth in sections 3.1 and 3.2 of the Bylaws, respectively.